SemanticMediaWiki/SemanticExternalQueryLookup/README.md

 ````
 ### Cache

+To help limit the amount of request made to an endpoint, SEQL provides:

-`$GLOBALS['seqlgHttpResponseCacheType']` allows to specify a cache type (using `CACHE_NONE` will disable
+- `$GLOBALS['seqlgHttpResponseCacheType']` to specify a cache type to filter repeated requests
-the caching completely and reroute each request to the selected endpoint) to filter repeated requests
-of the same signature (== same query to the same API endpoint) and return responses from cache for the time
+ of the same signature (== same query to the same API endpoint), using `CACHE_NONE` will disable
-specified in `$GLOBALS['seqlgHttpResponseCacheLifetime']`.
+the cache entirely and reroute each request to the selected endpoint
+- `$GLOBALS['seqlgHttpResponseCacheLifetime']` specifies the duration of how long a response is
+  kept before a new "live" request is made to the endpoint (default is set to 5 min)

 ## Contribution and support